Volunteers learn how to sew surgical masks for healthcare workers across the Valley

 FRESNO, Calif.
-(KSEE) – On Thursday over 20 volunteers learned how to sew surgical masks for healthcare workers across the Central Valley.
+(KGPE) – On Thursday over 20 volunteers learned how to sew surgical masks for healthcare workers across the Central Valley.

 The course was hosted by Kiki’s Quilt Shack in partnership with Central Valley Community Foundation.
 Within hours, around 2,100 masks were completed.